Enterprise SaaS Architecture on AWS | Video

 When implementing an Enterprise SaaS architecture, it’s crucial to follow a set of best practices to ensure scalability, security, and efficiency:

-2. Automate Tenant Provisioning: Use automation tools like AWS CloudFormation, CodePipeline, and Lambda to streamline the provisioning of new tenants.
+Automation tools like AWS CloudFormation, CodePipeline, and Lambda can be used to streamline the provisioning of new tenants.
 This reduces manual effort, speeds up the process, and minimizes errors.

-3. Monitor and Scale: Leverage AWS tools like CloudWatch for real-time monitoring and Auto Scaling for dynamically adjusting resources based on tenant usage patterns.
-This ensures optimal performance without overprovisioning
+Leverage AWS tools like CloudWatch for real-time monitoring and Auto Scaling for dynamically adjusting resources based on tenant usage patterns.
+This ensures optimal performance without overprovisioning.

-4. Optimize Costs: Use AWS cost management tools to keep track of resource utilization and optimize your infrastructure to avoid unnecessary costs.
+Use AWS cost management tools to keep track of resource utilization and optimize your infrastructure to avoid unnecessary costs.
 Implement a tagging strategy to track expenses per tenant.
+Spot Instances use EKS Spot Termination Handler for stateless microservices and Savings Plans like, Commit to 3-year terms for EKS, RDS, and Lambda.

-By following these best practices, you’ll be able to build a robust, secure, and cost-effective multi-tenant SaaS architecture on AWS.
+Following these best practices, you can build a robust, secure, and cost-effective multi-tenant SaaS architecture on AWS.

-I’m hoping that you understand now the pieces required to create a multi-tenant architecture from the application layer and there is a layer along with how to create a new tenant, which if you look in the network or in Google, it’s complex to find what are the missing pieces, which are just a few of them.
+I’m hoping that you understand how the pieces required to create a multi-tenant architecture from the application layer, and there is a layer along with how to create a new tenant, which, if you look in the network or Google, is complex to find what are the missing pieces, which are just a few of the

-Lastly, contact us to find out more about how ClickIT helps SaaS Enterprises run and develop DevOps practices in the cloud or if you’re just curious about hiring a nearshore Software Developer in your same timezone.
+Lastly, contact us to learn more about how ClickIT helps SaaS Enterprises run and develop DevOps practices in the cloud or if you’re just curious about hiring a nearshore Software Developer in the same timezone.

 subscribe to our youtube channel